Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 Try the following button if you'd like to deploy our templates for large workload (more than 2000 concurrent users).
 All configurations are fixed and you just need to pass your ssh public key to the template for logging in to the deployed VMs.
-This deployment will use Gluster (for high availability, requiring 2 VMs), MySQL (16 vCores) and redis cache, without other options like elastic search.
+This deployment will use Gluster (for high availability, requiring 2 VMs), MySQL (16 vCores), without other options like elastic search.
 The cost of this deployment can be estimated at [this Azure Pricing Calculator link](https://azure.com/e/078f7294ab6544e8911ddc2ee28850d7).
 Note the displayed cost in in the calculator is the minimum cost.
 The actual cost will be bigger with potentially